Cantera/cantera-website/pages/tutorials/yaml/yaml-format.rst

    elements: [O, H, C, N, Ar]
    temperature-ranges: [200.0, 1000.0, 3500.0]

-Sequences can also be written in block style, using one line for each item in the sequence, with each line starting with a dash:
+The syntax above, using square brackets to define a list, is called **flow style** in YAML.
+Sequences can also be written in **block style**, using one line for each item in the sequence, with each line starting with a dash:

 .. code:: yaml